 To use the scrub, simply scoop out however much you want from the jar.
 Scrub on hands, legs, arms, elbows, and feet to exfoliate.
 Rinse well with water.

 You can halve the recipe for less sugar scrub or double or triple it to make as much as you need.
 Adjust the amount of ingredients according to the size of the container you want to use.
 It doesn’t have to be perfect.

-You could substitute other oils for the coconut oils such as avocado, vitamin E, sweet almond oil or even baby oil.
-The fun thing about a sugar scrub is that they can be completely personalized.
+You could substitute other oils for the coconut oils such as avocado, vitamin E, sweet almond oil, or even baby oil.
+The fun thing about sugar scrubs is that they can be completely personalized.